alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-01-12-experiments-in-agentic-ai-part-iv-swapping-in-llamaindex.md

 After switching to LlamaIndex, I immediately have a better separation of concerns: a one-time indexing step that builds the retrieval structures and stores them in a gitignored directory.
 This avoids what I was doing before, namely re-deriving the retrieval structures every go at runtime.

-(Note that the issue seems to be caused more by documentation that any real problem of features in LangChain.
+(Note that the issue seems to be caused more by documentation than any real problem of features in LangChain.
 In LangChain + Chroma, all the code examples generally look like: load docs; split docs; embed docs — which normalises build on startup as a default.
 By contrast, LlamaIndex’s docs lead you to ingestion/indexing as a separate step.)

-LlamaIndex is primarily designed for search and retrieval, turning large datasets into queryable structures.

-> LlamaIndex equips LLMs with the capability of adding RAG functionality to the system using external knowledge sources, databases, and indexes as query engines for memory purposes.

 ## Implementing LlamaIndex

-So here's what I did.
+So, here's what I did.

 ### Indexing as an explicit build step